 EKU Observatory for Astronomical Research and Instruction

 The facility of 320 square feet has two rooms, one housing the permanently mounted telescope and the other, insulated against the elements, acting as a control room.
-The roof is mounted on rollers and permits the operator to start observing at the push of a button.
+The roof is mounted on rollers and permits the operator to start observation at the push of a button.

-We plan to use this facility for:
+We use this facility for:

 - Outreach.
 Visits by EKU students, Faculty and Staff during Open House dates.
 High schools and other organizations are welcomed as well.
 Generally, Open House dates will coincide with Astronomical events of interest to the general public (lunar eclipses, visible planets, Moon observation).
 Images of celestial objects are obtained and posted on our Facebook page: EKU Physics & Astronomy.